 “Avoiding exposure to loud sounds is the best prevention, such as limiting the earbud volume with your smartphone to one-half to two-thirds of the maximum.
 If someone else can hear your music through your earbuds, it is way too loud,” Heinz said.
 “Other simple strategies exist, such as wearing ear plugs when attending a sporting or music event or when mowing the lawn.
 Ear plugs or ear muffs are also easy solutions in loud work environments, which are regulated by federal guidelines for required hearing protection.”

-Some of the big takeaways from this study is realizing that noise-induced hearing loss may be worse for your day to day life and safety than age-related hearing loss.
-Knowing that noise-induced hearing loss is preventable, individuals should incorporate these simple strategies to minimize noise exposure and reduce the amount of cases related to noise-induced hearing loss.
+One of the big takeaways from this study is realizing that noise-induced hearing loss may be worse for your day-to-day life and safety than age-related hearing loss.
+Knowing that noise-induced hearing loss is preventable, individuals should incorporate these simple strategies to minimize noise exposure and reduce the amount of cases related to noise-induced hearing.